technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

     ![Image description](./media/image18.png)

 6. Close this document tab in your Microsoft Edge browser.
-This return you to the **Word \| Microsoft 365** tab.
+This returns you to the **Word \| Microsoft 365** tab.

 7. On the Word file page, select the **PowerPoint** icon in the